Has the question of spousal support come up in your NYC divorce?

 - 40% of the spouses’ collective income minus the lower-earning spouse’s income.
 Of those two amounts, the lower result will be the controlling amount for temporary maintenance.

+The above-referenced spousal support calculations are subject to a $184,000 income cap in New York.
 If you and your spouse’s collective income is greater than that cap, then courts will look to other factors to determine if deviating and increasing the cap is warranted.

 Thus, if the outcome of the formulaic calculation can be credibly deemed to be either unjust or inappropriate, then the court can look to a range of other factors to adjust the guideline amounts of temporary maintenance.